Fina Torres: Career

 In 2011, she co-wrote the romantic comedy From Prada to Nada, based on Sense and Sensibility by Jane Austen.
 In 2014, she directed Liz in September, an adaptation of the American play Last Summer at Bluefish Cove.

 She is a member of the Writers Guild of America and the Société des Auteurs et Compositeurs Dramatiques (SACD) of France.

-Social Advocacy
+Social advocacy

 In 1995 Torres was identified as part of a new movement in Latin American cinema focusing less on films with political themes as had been the norm, and more on universal themes like relationships and conflicts between traditional culture and modernity.
 Torres' films in particular, focus on strong female characters who defy patriarchal norms.

 In an interview with GLAAD in 2015, she expressed a desire to help young gay and lesbian people through her film Liz in September.
 The film was an adaptation of Last Summer at Bluefish Cove, a play known as part of the first wave of American gay theater and centers on LGBT themes.
-The film has a focus on lesbian characters and issues and stars Venezuelan actress and model Patricia Velásquez, who identifies as lesbian.
+The film has a focus on lesbian characters and issues and stars Venezuelan actress and model Patricia Velásquez, who is a lesbian.